Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Consider your tolerance for injections and treatment complexity.
 Weekly semaglutide offers the best convenience for busy lifestyles, while daily protocols require more commitment but may provide steadier effects.
 Always consult with a physician experienced in PCOS management before starting any peptide therapy, as individual responses vary significantly.

 Combination approaches often provide superior results for PCOS management, but require careful medical supervision.
-The most evidence-based combination remains metformin plus GLP-1 agonists, which work synergistically to improve insulin sensitivity and promote weight loss.
+The most evidence-based combination remains metformin plus GLP-1 agonists, which work together effectively to improve insulin sensitivity and promote weight loss.

 Some practitioners combine AOD-9604 with GLP-1 therapies for enhanced fat loss, though clinical data supporting this approach is limited.
 The growth hormone peptides CJC-1295/ipamorelin can theoretically complement GLP-1 treatments by addressing body composition while GLP-1 agonists handle metabolic dysfunction.